 This missing skill often costs an organization thousands of dollars in patching vulnerabilities stemming from unsecured code.
 Additionally, it’s important to consider the cost of losing business and sensitive information due to a variety of potential vulnerabilities.

-Since most entry-level developers don’t learn security in their undergraduate computer science program, the responsibility falls to your organization when bringing them onto the team.
-Another important element to consider is that even if they do take security courses in school, your organization may promote a different approach.
-Thus, conduct training internally to ensure that your development team members are all on the same page.
-Here are the four steps you need to know in order to go about this:
+Most entry-level developers don’t learn security in their undergraduate computer science programs.
+So the responsibility for secure developing training falls to your organization when you bring them onto the team.
+Consider also that even if they did take security courses in school, your organization might promote a different approach.
+Thus, you should conduct training internally to ensure that your development team members are all on the same page.
+Here are the four steps to go about this:

-The OWASP Top 10 has been tracking application security flaws for over a decade.
-OWASP helps developers determine if an application is vulnerable.
-It identifies attack vectors, technical impacts, business impacts, and methods to prevent the top security vulnerabilities.
+The Open Web Application Security Project has been tracking web application security flaws since 2003.
+Their OWASP Top 10 helps developers determine how an application might become vulnerable based on specific weaknesses.
+It identifies attack vectors, technical impacts, business impacts, and methods to prevent the most common types of security vulnerabilities.
 A strong resource for white papers, books, and monthly meetings of IT professionals, OWASP can help your organization establish this knowledge baseline.

-Next, with a baseline of knowledge, narrow down the information to what drives the most impact within your organization.
-Build specific training materials addressing your firm’s needs and goals.
-Senior developers and software architects should play a major part in the development of these training materials.
-They hold a deep understanding of security and analyze code being checked in on a daily basis.
+Next, after your team has established a baseline of knowledge, you can narrow down the information to the issues that have the most impact on your organization.
+You can start by building specific training materials addressing your firm’s needs and goals.
+Senior developers and software architects should help develop these training materials.
+They hold a deep understanding of security and analyze the code being checked in daily.
 Another benefit of their involvement is that they’re also the members of the team who can best pinpoint software security flaws.

-Training can be accomplished in two parts.
+You can accomplish training in two parts.
 The first is through a classroom or lecture format.
-This can include slides demonstrating unsecured code and remediation advice illustrating how to fix that code.
-For example, as a result of your company’s heavy focus on .NET development, the slides should portray .NET security features.
+This training can include slides demonstrating both unsecured code and remediation advice on how to fix that code.
+For example, if your company has a heavy focus on .NET development, the slides should show .NET security features.

 Part two of the training process is equally important.
 This second phase demonstrates how security and software development are intertwined.
-First off, present the new hires with a sample application.
-Use this sample to test theoretical training materials in a realistic scenario and to install an IDE, pull code from a code collaboration (versioning) software, and review and make changes to an enterprise-level application.
+To start, present the new hires with a sample application.
+Use this sample to test theoretical training materials in a realistic scenario as they install an IDE, pull code from the code collaboration (versioning) software, and review and make changes to an enterprise-level application.

-To emulate the software development life cycle (SDLC), new hires should receive a software requirements specification document with enhancements for the application while they proceed in fixing security flaws they discover.
-More importantly, moving through the SDLC allows them to judge how they retain the information from the theoretical security training, and their ability to read other developers’ code and adapt that to their coding format.
+To emulate the software development life cycle (SDLC), you can provide trainees with a software requirements specification document outlining enhancements to the application.
+As they proceed, they can practice fixing the security flaws they discover.
+More importantly, moving through the simulated SDLC allows them to judge how well they learned the information from the theoretical security training.
+They also improve their ability to read other developers’ code and adapt their coding format.

-After completing the assignment, the new hires should meet with senior developers to review how they went about implementing new features, discovering security flaws, and enacting solutions in the exercise.
+After completing the assignment, the new hires should meet with senior developers to discuss how they went about implementing new features, discovering security flaws, and enacting solutions in the exercise.

-Training employees on secure development early in the career progression encourages secure coding practices throughout their career.
-In other words, when an employee learns to code securely and practice secure coding daily, it’s doubtful that they’ll forget the fundamentals.
-In the long run, if employers sprinkle security training here and there on top of the strong foundations, the new skills will grow into healthy secure coding habits.
+Training employees on secure development early in their career encourages secure coding practices throughout their career.
+In other words, when employees learn to code securely and practice secure coding daily, they’re more likely to remember the fundamentals.
+In the long run, if you establish a strong secure development foundation in your employees, and continue to sprinkle security training here and there, the new skills will grow into healthy secure coding habits.
 Let’s establish this strong foundation to create a new crop of software engineers.

 If you’re looking for software security training solutions, we’re here to help!